Determination of Starch in beer and wort

 Test type: End Point.

-Time testing: one test 1 minute.
+Time testing: 1 minute.

 Are possible test sessions with several samples, up to 16 tests for CDR BeerLab® and 3 tests for CDR BeerLab® Junior.